-Certain new accounting standards and interpretations have been issued but are not yet effective and they have not been early adopted.
-The Company is currently assessing the new and amended standards, which are not expected to have a material impact on the Company's consolidated financial statements.
+The Company has reviewed new and revised accounting pronouncements that have been issued and applied those that are effective as of January 1, 2023.
+Those that are not yet effective have not been early adopted.
+The Company discusses new and revised accounting pronouncements in Note 3 to the Company's financial statements.

-10. FINANCIAL INSTRUMENTS AND OTHER INSTRUMENTS
+11. FINANCIAL INSTRUMENTS AND OTHER INSTRUMENTS

-As at September 30, 2023, the Company's financial instruments consist of cash, amounts receivable, deposits, as well as accounts payable and accrued liabilities, which are classified as and measured at amortized cost.
+As at December 31, 2023, the Company's financial instruments consist of cash, amounts receivable, deposits, as well as accounts payable and accrued liabilities, which are classified as and measured at amortized cost.
 The fair values of these financial instruments approximate their carrying values due to their short-term nature.